TB-EIT/teaching-prep/clp/05_azure_private_networking/README.md

    * [Example Suitable Application](https://gitlab.com/BasiukTV/azure-sandbox/-/tree/main/apps/load_balancer/express_js/status_app)
 2. Provision a Priority-based Traffic Manager profile, designate one regional endpoint of your application (primary) as priority 1 and another (secondary) as priority 2.
 3. Demonstrate automatic disaster recovery failover performed by the Traffic Manager.
    * Generate ~10 minutes worth of load on the Traffic Manager endpoint.
-Consoder using thise [Load Generator](https://gitlab.com/BasiukTV/azure-sandbox/-/tree/main/apps/load_balancer/python/load_tester)
+Consoder using this [Load Generator](https://gitlab.com/BasiukTV/azure-sandbox/-/tree/main/apps/load_balancer/python/load_tester)
    * Make sure all the traffic is going to the primary endpoint at first.
    * After ~2 minutes - make primary endpoint unresponsive (stop/descale VMs, adjust NSG rules, etc.), wait for the error responses starting to come in from the load generator.
    * After another ~2 minutes - notice how responses are again positive but coming from the secondary endpoint.